 The Constitution made coherent: Liberty through integrity

-Even still, we need some way to make sense of those passages that seem to clearly authorize monopoly government.
+Even still, we need some way to make sense of those passages that seem to clearly authorise monopoly government.
 To begin, it is perhaps necessary to address the use of the phrase “government” in the Constitution.
-If anything is to unequivocally, unavoidably, and without alternative interpretation, authorize a monopoly government, it would seem to be literally referring to what is being formed as “government.”
+If anything is to unequivocally, unavoidably, and without alternative interpretation, authorise a monopoly government, it would seem to be literally referring to what is being formed as “government.”
 Similarly, the continued use of the phrase “state,” especially in the name of that thing being formed, “the United States.”
 It’s not that simple, though.

-While most anarchists today are likely to use the words “government” or “state” to refer specifically to a centralized, monopoly government, this has not always been the case.
+While most anarchists today are likely to use the words “government” or “state” to refer specifically to a centralised, monopoly government, this has not always been the case.
 Auberon Herbert, nineteenth- century English anarchist in all but name supported institutions he refers to as “government” and “the state,” but they have certain characteristics that would make them decidedly not “governments” or “states” in contemporary discussions.
 Notably, Herbert holds that “[t]here is no moral foundation for taking taxes by force,” and that any involvement with a “government” must be voluntary (Herbert).
-Similarly, Gustave de Molinari, an early market anarchist and advocate of non-State legal institutions stated that “The future thus belongs neither to the absorption of society by the state, as the communists and collectivists suppose, nor to the suppression of the state, as the [non-market] anarchists and nihilists dream, but to the diffusion of the state within society” (Molinari qtd. in Long “The Economic,” 1).
-Albert Jay Nock, twentieth-century American anarchist, also makes a distinction between “government” and “the State,” in which the former refers to any rights-protecting organization, while the latter refers to monopoly government (Stromberg).
+Similarly, Gustave de Molinari, an early market anarchist and advocate of non-State legal institutions stated that “The future thus belongs neither to the absorption of society by the state, as the communists and collectivists suppose, nor to the suppression of the state, as the [non-market] anarchists and nihilists dream, but to the diffusion of the state within society” (Molinari quoted in Long “The Economic,” 1).
+Albert Jay Nock, twentieth-century American anarchist, also makes a distinction between “government” and “the State,” in which the former refers to any rights-protecting organisation, while the latter refers to monopoly government (Stromberg).
 Finally, Lysander Spooner himself makes this odd turn.
 As Roderick Long notes, throughout Spooner’s work, he uses the term “government” to refer to “voluntary security arrangements under anarchy,” which “derive their just powers from the contractual consent of their members” (Long 19).
-So, we are not forced by the text to interpret “government” and even “States” as anything beyond some sort of organization formed for the purpose of protecting rights.
-Since we are not forced by the text to interpret it as anything beyond that, and we are forced by our interpretive method to interpret strictly in favor of natural rights, that is how we will interpret the words “government” and “state.”
+So, we are not forced by the text to interpret “government” and even “States” as anything beyond some sort of organisation formed for the purpose of protecting rights.
+Since we are not forced by the text to interpret it as anything beyond that, and we are forced by our interpretive method to interpret strictly in favour of natural rights, that is how we will interpret the words “government” and “state.”
 Since “state” is perhaps the more contentious of the two, we can further stipulate that “United States” simply is the proper name of the rights protection agency in question, and that its subdivisions, it refers to as “States.”
-These have “jurisdictions,” but not in the sense of territorial monopolies, and instead merely in the sense that any branch of any organization has a “jurisdiction.”
+These have “jurisdictions,” but not in the sense of territorial monopolies, and instead merely in the sense that any branch of any organisation has a “jurisdiction.”

 Now with what exactly it is the Constitution is forming in mind, it becomes easier to see how it doesn’t form what most people think it does.
-The “more perfect Union” referred to in the preamble just means a more efficiently run organization.
+The “more perfect Union” referred to in the preamble just means a more efficiently run organisation.
 The “all legislative Powers” referred to in article I, section 1, refers only to “all legislative powers” for the purpose of the United States’s own policies.
 As for legislators receiving compensation “by Law,” of course they receive compensation by law.
 Specifying legal conventions is their profession, and that is how they make money.
 No compulsion is implied.
 Their “privilege from arrest” only applies to agents of the United States.
 All that saying a passed bill will “become a Law” means is that it specifies legal conventions.

 “[S]ecuring for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries” only makes sure that those authors and inventors employed by the United States receives compensation for their work.
 It does not make an intellectual property claim that other parties must be made to respect.
-The several sections allowing for declaring war and raising military forces refer to allowing for the creation of a more thorough defense force in the event that a rogue defense agency or a nation-state decides to attack.
-The key phrase in “To provide for organizing, arming, and disciplining, the Militia and for governing such Part of them as may be employed in the Service of the United States, reserving to the States respectively, the Appointment of the Officers, and the Authority of training the Militia according to the discipline prescribed by Congress” is “as may be employed in the Service of the United States.”
+The several sections allowing for declaring war and raising military forces refer to allowing for the creation of a more thorough defence force in the event that a rogue defence agency or a nation-state decides to attack.
+The key phrase in “To provide for organising, arming, and disciplining, the Militia and for governing such Part of them as may be employed in the Service of the United States, reserving to the States respectively, the Appointment of the Officers, and the Authority of training the Militia according to the discipline prescribed by Congress” is “as may be employed in the Service of the United States.”
 Only those militias actually being employed by the United States may be under its governance.
-“To exercise exclusive Legislation in all Cases whatsoever, over such District … as may, by Cession of particular States, and the Acceptance of Congress, become the Seat of the Government of the United States,” only stipulates that they retain property rights over their headquarters.
-Allows for making “all Laws which shall be necessary and proper for carrying into Execution the foregoing Powers, and all other Powers vested by this Constitution in the Government of the United States,” only authorizes just that – all legislation that would be necessary and proper (normatively charged terms) to execute these other Powers, which do not form a monopoly government.
+“To exercise exclusive Legislation in all Cases whatsoever, over such District . . . as may, by Cession of particular States, and the Acceptance of Congress, become the Seat of the Government of the United States,” only stipulates that they retain property rights over their headquarters.
+Allows for making “all Laws which shall be necessary and proper for carrying into Execution the foregoing Powers, and all other Powers vested by this Constitution in the Government of the United States,” only authorises just that – all legislation that would be necessary and proper (normatively charged terms) to execute these other Powers, which do not form a monopoly government.
 Anything that formed a monopoly government would neither be necessary to accomplish any of the previous tasks, nor would it be proper.

-The “executive Power” that “shall be vested in a President of the United States of America” in article II, section 1, obviously only refers to a head of the organization.
+The “executive Power” that “shall be vested in a President of the United States of America” in article II, section 1, obviously only refers to a head of the organisation.
 Just as earlier, the key phrase in “President shall be Commander in Chief of the Army and Navy of the United States, and of the Militia of the several States, when called into the actual Service of the United States.”
 Is “when called into the actual Service of the United States.”
 When they are not “called into the actual service” – i.e., in a voluntary contractual agreement – the President has no power to arbitrarily command them.
 When article III, section 1 says that “the judicial Power of the United States, shall be vested in one supreme Court,” this just means that the judicial power of the United States shall be vested therein, and says nothing of anyone else’s judicial power.
 Treason only refers to what Spooner called “treason in fact.”
 The requirement in article IV, section 4 that “The United States shall guarantee to every State in this Union a Republican Form of Government,” does not mean that each state has is a monopoly government in the form of a Republic.
-Instead, it means that the organizational structure of each state will resemble those of republics.
+Instead, it means that the organisational structure of each state will resemble those of republics.
 Perhaps most interesting is Article VI.
-For when the Constitution says that it and “the Laws of the United States which shall be made in Pursuance thereof … shall be the supreme Law of the Land,” there are two ways of reading this claim.
-One is to say that “whatever the Constitution and the legislation it authorizes are, are therefore the law of the land.”
-The other is to say “whatever the law of the land is, is therefore how you should interpret the Constitution and the legislation it authorizes.”
+For when the Constitution says that it and “the Laws of the United States which shall be made in Pursuance thereof . . . shall be the supreme Law of the Land,” there are two ways of reading this claim.
+One is to say that “whatever the Constitution and the legislation it authorises are, are therefore the law of the land.”
+The other is to say “whatever the law of the land is, is therefore how you should interpret the Constitution and the legislation it authorises.”
 So in fact, this clause that seems to write in a sort of legal positivism is quickly and immediately reversible to say that only the law of the land (natural law) can be taken as the meaning of the Constitution.

-When amendment VI gives those accused of crimes the right to “have compulsory process for obtaining witnesses in his favor,” it only gives the accused the right to compel those who are employed by the United States.
-As for Amendment XVI, “Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration” just means that charges for the United States’s services can be taken out of the paychecks of those customers who are also employees of the United States.
+When amendment VI gives those accused of crimes the right to “have compulsory process for obtaining witnesses in his favour,” it only gives the accused the right to compel those who are employed by the United States.
+As for Amendment XVI, “Congress shall have power to lay and collect taxes on incomes, from whatever source derived, without apportionment among the several States, and without regard to any census or enumeration” just means that charges for the United States’s services can be taken out of the paycheques of those customers who are also employees of the United States.

 Conclusion